George Takei: Politics

-Religion
+In the run-up to the 2024 United States presidential election, Takei came out strongly for Kamala Harris while criticizing Donald Trump.
+He wrote in an opinion piece in the Daily Beast that he viewed Trump as a creator of "cruel chaos" who must be prevented from taking office again.
+Takei also criticized Gaza war protesters for not backing Harris' presidential campaign claiming that "I doubt they speak for most progressives."

+On September 22, 2025, Takei was named the Honorary Chair of the 2025 edition of Banned Books Week.
+Takei mentioned his upbringing as having a "lack of access to books and media," and called on people to fight against censorship of books.

+Religious beliefs

 Takei is a Buddhist.
 His father practiced Zen Buddhism and his mother practiced Shin Buddhism.
 He kept a small shrine when the family was incarcerated at an internment camp during World War II.
 After the war, Takei attended Sunday school at Senshin Buddhist Temple in Los Angeles, California.
 Takei and husband Brad Altman were married in 2008 at a Buddhist ritual performed by the Reverend William Briones.

-Anglophilia

-Takei is an avid Anglophile.
-On his personal website he said: "Those who know me know that I am an inconvertible Anglophile – or more broadly, a Britanophile, which includes my affection for Scotland and Wales as well.
-I love things British.
-My car is British.
-My wardrobe, to a good extent, is British.
-I even love the food in London – I think British food has shaken its prevailing perception as indigestible and become quite wonderful.
-I try to get to Britain for holidays as often as I can.
-I love things British."